0xtaha/0xtaha/README.md

 *Senior Software Engineer*
 *January 2025 – Present*

-* Architected and developed robust backend solutions using Python and Go, implementing comprehensive cybersecurity services for enterprise-level clients
-* Designed and implemented scalable monitoring platforms leveraging event-driven architectures with technologies including ELK Stack (Elasticsearch, Logstash), Kafka, and Apache Airflow
-* Developed comprehensive OT Security monitoring solutions through strategic collaborations with key technology partners like Cisco and Microsoft.
-* Engineered advanced CI/CD pipelines and automation tools to streamline development workflows, enhancing team productivity and deployment efficiency.
+* Designed and deployed robust microservices-based backends using Python, Node.js (NestJS) with asynchronous messaging via Kafka and RabbitMQ.
+* Automated CI/CD pipelines for multiple environments using GitLab CI and GitHub Actions, reducing deployment time by 60%.
+* Containerized services with Docker and deployed to Kubernetes clusters on GCP (GKE).
+* Implemented monitoring, alerting, and logging with ELK, Prometheus, and Grafana for system observability.
+* Used Terraform and Ansible to automate infrastructure provisioning and configuration management.
+* Worked closely with security teams to integrate vulnerability scanning and compliance checks into pipelines.
-* Implemented infrastructure management solutions using Ansible, reducing manual configuration overhead and ensuring consistent environment deployments.
+* Implemented infrastructure management solutions using Ansible and Terraform.
-* Executed complex data migration, ETL processes, and advanced data analysis projects using Python and SQL.
 * Maintained and modernized legacy software systems, successfully migrating applications to contemporary platforms while preserving core business functionalities.

 **Orange Cyberdefense**
 *Software Engineer*